90ssaballa/edge-of-wander-event/README.md

 # edge-of-wander-event

 👋Hi everyone!
-I made my first real life project! 🎉
+I made my first real life project! 🎉 [Edge of Wander 2023](https://edgeofwander2023.com/)

 After learning some HTML, CSS, and basic Javascript through a ZTM course and other online resources, I told my brother and he asked me to build him a website for his event.
 He wanted it to be simple but I wasn't confident of what I'm capable of doing with the current knowledge I have with building a website.
 I was hesistant but I also wanted to keep on learning so I took on the challenge.